chriskpeterson/vuepress2/docs/framelinkmodule.md

 **Frame link module MGMT port**

 The frame link module MGMT port provides a 1Gb or 10Gb connection to the external management network.
 MGMT ports connected to the management network provide redundant uplink connectivity for all frames in a management ring.
-For high availability in a multi-frame HPE Synergy solution, cable two or more MGMT ports, from separate frames, to your management network.
+For high availability in a multi-frame HPE Synergy solution, cable two or more MGMT ports, from separate frames, to the management network.

 #### HPE Synergy Image Streamer